CarmineMattia/ttapp/README.md

 ### 7. Create Your Account

 1. Go to [http://localhost:3000/auth](http://localhost:3000/auth)
-2. Create a new account or sign in
+2. Create a new account with a custom profile avatar
 3. Start tracking your time!

 ## 📁 Project Structure